megamxl/escape-doom/README.md

     - The system must realize the Kafka connection via a configuration which is loaded at runtime

-    - The system should have the modularity that the code executor engine is easily replaceable
+    - The system should have the modularity that the code executor engine is exchangable if a new implemntaion matches the interface

     - The system should have a test code coverage of 60 % over all files containing some kind of logic.